This program is tentatively planned to run again in summer 2021.

 Day 1: Arrive in Kampala, Uganda

-Day 5: Visit Gaddafi Mosque, gifted to the Muslims of Uganda by the Libyan government under the rule of Muammar Gaddafi; stop at a local craft market, where students can see and purchase a variety of handmade items.
-Tour and interact with faculty and students at Makere University, one of the best universities in Africa and the largest in Uganda, before traveling to Lira.
+Day 4: Visit the Uganda Museum, then visit Gaddafi Mosque, gifted to the Muslims of Uganda by the Libyan government under the rule of Muammar Gaddafi; stop at a local craft market, where students can see and purchase a variety of handmade items.
+Dinner with Days for Girls staff.

-Day 15: Visit Kigali Genocide Memorial and Nyamata Church Memorial Center; depart for USA, arrive in USA on following day
+Day 15: Morning meeting with the U.S. Embassy in Rwanda; optional craft shopping before departure; depart for USA, arrive in USA on following day

 Housing & Meals